 7 - Anonymous grading

-There is another advantage online exams have on grading, and that is with anonymous grading!
+There is another benefit of online examination regarding grading, and that is with anonymous grading!
 Some platforms allow you to grade all of your assessments anonymously.
 This is a benefit for both the students and teachers so they do not need to worry as much about any biases that could impact their grades.
 The grades for each student are revealed after the grading process is completed.

 8 - No lost tests